adamsilver/fdpb/03-Book-A-Flight.md

 This field uses the `fieldset` and `legend` elements to group the 3 inputs together.
 Without it, ‘Day’, ‘Month’ and ‘Year’ would be ambiguous on their own.

 Some versions of iOS ignore `type="number"` and therefore won't show the numeric keyboard.
-The `pattern` attribute fixes this problem[^filament].
+Fortunately, the `pattern` attribute fixes this problem[^filament].

+#### Auto-tabbing

-Some websites, design this type of field to automatically tab to the next box once the correct amount of characters have been typed.
-This is a problem for users, which we'll be discussing in more detail in the next chapter.
+Some websites automatically move focus from one box to the other, once the correct *amount* of characters have been typed.
+This is a usability failure, which we'll discuss in the next chapter.

-### Date picker
+### Finding dates in a calendar

-In the case of booking a flight users are nither dealing with a memorable date nor one found in a document.
+In the case of booking a flight users are niether dealing with a memorable date nor one found in a document.
 When booking flights, we often orientate ourselves around day and week.
 To mimic this, we'll need a more convenient solution than three text boxes.
 We need to use a date picker.

 Interfaces that try to solve too many problems at once cause problems.
-If we tried to convey, for example, price and availability, inside a calendar, this would result in a busy interface that doesn't work very well.
-That is, unless the user has a super-sized screen.
+If we try to convey, for example, price and availability, inside a calendar, this would result in a busy interface that doesn't work  well&mdash;unless the user has a super-sized screen.
+But not everyone has one of those.

 To begin with, we'll let users pick a date, without the context of price and availability.
 Then later, we'll give them the extra context that they'll need to choose the right flight.
+This leans on the One Thing Per Approach approach we used in the previous chapter.

 #### Date input

 Before HTML5, we had to build our own date picker using Javascript.
-We know this is hard because we had to consider the host of requirements needed to produce a fully inclusive autocomplete component just earlier.
+We know this is hard because we had to consider the host of requirements needed to produce a fully inclusive autocomplete component.

 Mobile browsers that support HTML5&mdash;nowadays, that's most&mdash;have `input type="date"`.
-This is useful for many reasons:
+This is useful because:

 - We don't need to spend time designing and developing our own.
 - They are performant because they are provided by the browser.
 - They are familiar because every website (and native app) will use the same interface.
 - They are accessible by default.
 - When browsers release improvements, users receive them immediately.

-- All of which, frees us to solve other problems.
+All of the reasons above, makes space for us to solve other more [pressing problems.
+The overused phrase is *don't reinvent the wheel*.

 Here's how it looks on mobile: